Continuous Language Model Interpolation for Dynamic and Controllable Text Generation: Fine-tuning and Weight Interpolation

 \subsection{Evaluation}

-To evaluate the generations of each interpolated model, we use a subset of 1k randomly sampled prompts from the WritingPrompts dataset \citep{fan-etal-2018-writing-prompts} and generate 3 continuations for each prompt.
-We compute scores for each of the attributes to evaluate the level of each control criterion.
-Similarly to prior work on text style transfer \citep{xu-etal-2018-unpaired}, we fine-tune a RoBERTa \citep{roberta} classification head on each attribute and compute a sigmoid over the output logits to obtain the probability of class $1$, which we report as the attribute score.
+To evaluate the interpolated models, we use a subset of 1k randomly sampled prompts from the WritingPrompts dataset \citep{fan-etal-2018-writing-prompts} and generate 3 continuations for each prompt.
+We compute scores for each attribute to evaluate the level of the control criterion.
+Similarly to prior work on text style transfer \citep{xu-etal-2018-unpaired}, we fine-tune a RoBERTa \citep{roberta} classification head on each attribute using a held out split of the datasets in \ref{section:datasets} and compute a sigmoid over the output logits to obtain the probability of class $1$, which we report as the attribute score.
 We label the documents such that an attribute score closer to $1$ corresponds to a document that is more simple, formal, polite, positive in sentiment, or humorous.
-We also compute perplexity on the test split of the WikiText dataset \citep{wikitext} to evaluate model fluency.
+We also compute perplexity on the test split of the WikiText dataset \citep{wikitext} and n-gram diversity of the WritingPrompts generations to evaluate text quality.